kosfera/szczypiorek/README.md

 ## TODOS

+There's still a lot of work to do, even though the basic functionality of **lily-env** is production ready:

 [ ] [HIGH PRIO] handle `as_env` and  `as_file` attributes of the fields

 [ ] [HIGH PRIO] use https://github.com/squidfunk/mkdocs-material for docs